— Self-Catering Holiday Accommodation in East Yorkshire —

 The Double Bedroom

 The main bedroom has a standard double bed (4'6") with a sprung mattress, duvet, and quality cotton bed linen.
-Two pillows per person are provided — one firm, one soft.
+Two pillows per person are provided, one firm and one soft.
 A wardrobe with hanging space and shelves, a chest of drawers, and two bedside tables with lamps furnish the room.

 The window faces east, catching the morning sun.
+On clear mornings, light floods the room early, a gentle wake-up that most guests grow to appreciate by the second or third day.
 Blackout curtains are fitted for those who prefer a darker room.
-The exposed beam across the ceiling is a reminder of the building's history.
+The exposed beam across the ceiling is a reminder of the building's history, and the brickwork on the far wall retains the warm, mottled colour of the original farm structure.

 The Twin Bedroom